TestRoots/travistorrent-site/index.md

 TravisTorrent, a [GHTorrent](http://ghtorrent.org/) partner project, provides free and easy-to-use [Travis CI](http://www.travis-ci.com) build analyses to the masses through its open database.

+<div class="alert alert-success" role="alert">TravisTorrent is the <a href="http://2017.msrconf.org/#/challenge">MSR'2017 mining challenge</a>.
+By extracting cool facts from the data set, you can win awesome prizes, courtesy of Travis CI (deadline: 20 Feb.
+2017)!</div>

 <div class="main-explain-area jumbotron">
 TravisTorrent provides access to a database of hundreds of thousands of analyzed travis builds in <strong>under 10 seconds</strong>.